 In contrast, Roman coinage produced in various mints across the empire, utilized gold, silver, and bronze.
 These coins featured Latin inscriptions on both obverse and reverse.
-The obverse typically displayed the portrait, names, and titles of emperors or imperial family members, while the reverse presented visual narratives of significant political and military achievements, such as the annexation of new provinces, military victories, or public works like triumphal arches, temples, and altars.
+The obverse typically displayed the portrait, names, and titles of emperors or imperial family members, while the reverse presented visual narratives of significant political and military achievements, such as the annexation of new provinces, military victories, or public works like triumphal arches, temples, and altars3.

 This study investigates a collection of 31 coins from the reign of Septimius Severus housed in the Graeco-Roman Museum in Alexandria.
 The collection comprises 28 Roman coins (minted in Rome and Laodicea ad Mare) and 3 Alexandrian coins (minted in Egypt).
-All coins consistently depict Septimius Severus with a laurel wreath on the obverse, while the reverse presents a variety of types, offering insights into the diverse iconography employed during his rule.
+All coins consistently depict Septimius Severus with a laurel wreath on the obverse, while the reverse presents a variety of types, offering insights into the diverse iconography employed during his rule4.

-2. Alexandrian coins of Septimius Severus
+2. Alexandrian coins of Septimius Severus:

-Denomination: 2.1.
+2.1.
+Denomination:

 The Alexandrian coinage of Septimius Severus primarily featured the billon tetradrachm, the sole silver denomination.
 Billon was a debased alloy containing silver mixed with other metals.
-While bronze coinage, encompassing denominations like the drachma, semi-drachma (halfdrachma), and smaller fractions, was issued under earlier emperors, these denominations became less common in the early second century AD and
+While bronze coinage, encompassing denominations like the drachma, semi-drachma (half-drachma), and smaller fractions, was issued under earlier emperors, these denominations became less common in the early second century AD and were largely phased out by the third century, with the drachma assuming a primarily commemorative role5.

-&lt;sup>2 CHRISTIANSEN, E., The Roman Coins of Alexandria: Quantitative Studies: Nero, Trajan, Septimius Severus, Vol. 1& 2, Aarhus Universitetsforlag, 1988,11-12.
+2 CHRISTIANSEN, E., The Roman Coins of Alexandria: Quantitative Studies: Nero, Trajan, Septimius Severus (Vol. 1& 2).
+Aarhus Universitetsforlag, 1988, 11-12.

-&lt;sup>3 GNECCHI, F., The Coin Types of Imperial Rome, London: Spink& Son Ltd, 1911, 144-158.
+3 GNECCHI, F., The Coin Types of Imperial Rome, London: Spink& Son Ltd, 1911, 144-158.

-&lt;sup>4 BUTCHER, K., & PONTING, M., "The beginning of the end?
-The denarius in the second century" The Numismatic Chronicle (1966), 2012, 63-83.
+4 BUTCHER, K., & PONTING, M., "The beginning of the end?
+The denarius in the second century" The Numismatic Chronicle (1966-), 2012, 63-83.